emustudio/emustudio.github.io/_documentation/user/_doc/application/index.md

 # emuStudio Application

 emuStudio is a desktop application which allows emulation of various computers.
 Besides emulation, it contains source code editor, which can be used to write and then compile programs then to be instantly emulated.
-Virtual computers, as the emulators are called, are represented by plugins of various type (compiler, memory, CPU and device), combined in a comuter configuration.
+Virtual computers, as the emulators are called, are represented by plugins of various type (compiler, memory, CPU and device), combined in a computer configuration.
 The computer configuration can be opened during startup.

 The application has also command-line interface, which allows executing automatic "load-compile-emulate" workflow, possibly without graphical interface.
 This workflow is called "automatic emulation" and has its specifics, discussed per virtual computer.

 A logger is used by emuStudio which helps debugging of the application and plugins.

 ## Installation and run

 At first, please download emuStudio distribution.
 It is either a TAR or ZIP file in the form `emuStudio-[VERSION].zip`.
 For Linux/Mac environments, a TAR variant will be more suitable since it preserves file attributes and execution permissions.
 Unpack the file where you want to have emuStudio installed.

 Before running, [Java 11][java11]{:target="_blank"} or later must be installed.
 Then, emuStudio can be run by executing the following script:

 - On Linux / Mac
 ```